-The origins of dogs in rescue organisations and shelters is generally unknown.
-To provide confidence to potential new owners, it is intended that every dog supplied to a pet shop must pass a health and behavioural assessment.
+Unfortunately generally dogs that are in rescue organisations and shelters don't come with history of where they have come from, and so this makes it extremely hard to provide confidence to potential new owners, it is intended that every dog supplied to a pet shop must pass a health and behavioural assessment.
 Pet shops will need to ensure that each dog has a health and behavioural certificate.